UnLimited TRAnsfers for Multi-Modal Route Planning: An Efficient Solution: Introduction

-\subparagraph*{Our Contribution.} Preliminary experiments \cite{sauer2018} have shown that the impact of unrestricted transfers in Pareto-optimal journeys depends heavily on their position in the journey: \emph{Initial transfers}, which connect the source to the first public transit vehicle, and \emph{final transfers}, connecting the final vehicle to the target, are fairly common and often have a large impact on the travel time.
-In contrast, \emph{intermediate transfers} between public transit trips are only occasionally relevant for optimal journeys.
+\subparagraph*{Contribution.} Preliminary experiments~\cite{Sau18} have shown that the impact of unrestricted transfers in Pareto-optimal journeys depends heavily on their position in the journey: \emph{Initial transfers}, which connect the source to the first public transit vehicle, and \emph{final transfers}, connecting the final vehicle to the target, are fairly common and often have a large impact on the travel time.
+By contrast, \emph{intermediate transfers} between public transit trips are only occasionally relevant for optimal journeys.
 This suggests that the number of unique paths in the transfer graph that occur as intermediate transfers of a Pareto-optimal journey is small.
-Using this insight, we propose a new preprocessing technique called \ultra~(UnLimited TRAnsfers), which computes a set of shortcut edges representing these paths.
+Using this insight, we propose a new preprocessing technique called ULTRA~(UnLimited TRAnsfers), which computes a set of shortcut edges representing these paths.
 The preprocessing step is carefully engineered to ensure that the number of shortcuts remains small.
-Combined with efficient one-to-many searches for the initial and final transfers, these shortcuts are sufficient to answer all queries in the network correctly. \ultra~shortcuts can be used without adjustment by any algorithm that previously required a transitively closed transfer graph.
-Our experiments show that this enables unrestricted multi-modal queries with roughly the same performance as restricted queries.
-In particular, \ultra-CSA is the first efficient multi-modal variant of CSA.
-Source code for~\ultra~and our experiments is available at~\url{https://github.com/kit-algo/ULTRA}.
+Combined with efficient one-to-many searches for the initial and final transfers, these shortcuts are provably sufficient for answering all possible queries correctly.